moodle-an-hochschulen/moodle-auth_ldap_syncplus/README.md

 * It adds the possibility to sync Moodle users who login with other authentication types like Shibboleth from LDAP anyway.

+* It adds end-of-transaction trace messages to the sync task to help the admin to understand (or automatically process the sync task log) how many users were handled

 Installation
 ------------